-We intend to use some of these exemptions for the foreseeable future, including the exemption to the requirement that a majority of our board of directors consist of independent directors.
+We may use some of these exemptions for the foreseeable future.
 As a result, you will not have the same protections afforded to stockholders of companies that are subject to all of the Nasdaq Global Select Market listing rules.

 In addition, the Nasdaq Global Select Market has developed listing standards regarding compensation committee independence requirements and the role and disclosure of compensation consultants and other advisers to the compensation committee that, among other things, require: